 Yes!
 If you submit a request for a loan of an item that Cornell has but is currently checked out, your request will first go to Borrow Direct.
 If the material you need is not available from Borrow Direct, your request will be submitted to Interlibrary Loan.
 However, in some cases it may be faster to recall the Cornell copy.
 If you recall the Cornell copy, please contact the Interlibrary Loan office to cancel your request.

 Items held in the Cornell Library that are on Reserve or in Reference may not be borrowed on Interlibrary Loan.

 How long will it take to get the items I requested on Interlibrary Loan?

-Most loans requested on Interlibrary Loan will arrive in about 1-2 weeks, but in some cases may take longer.
-Most articles are received in about 2-3 business days.
-If you have any questions about the status of your request please contact your Interlibrary Loan office.
+Loan requests will first go to Borrow Direct, where most items will arrive within 4 working days.
+If not available in Borrow Direct, the book will be requested on Interlibrary Loan.
+Loans requested on Interlibrary Loan will arrive in one to two weeks, but in some cases may take longer.
+Most articles are received in two to three business days.
+If you have any questions about the status of your request, please contact our Interlibrary Loan team at firstname.lastname@example.org or, for Cornell Law School faculty, staff, and students, email email@example.com.